TjasaZil/FrontendMentor/src/assets/ClockApp/README-ClockApp.md

 - View additional information about the date and time in the expanded state
 - Be shown the correct greeting and background image based on the time of day they're visiting the site
 - Generate random programming quotes by clicking the refresh icon near the quote
+- [World Time API](http://worldtimeapi.org/) to set the time based on the visitor's IP adress.
+This API will also be used for additional data, like the day of the year shown in the expanded state.
+- [IP Geolocation API](https://freegeoip.app/) to set the city and country underneath the time
+- [Programming Quotes API](https://programming-quotes-api.herokuapp.com/) to generate random programming quotes.
+- If the Programming Quotes API doesn't work, [here's a good alternative quote API](https://github.com/lukePeavey/quotable) you can use instead.
+It's not programming specific, but it will do the trick.

 ### Screenshot